 Virginia was rated by Forbes as the second easiest state in which to conduct business, but that doesn’t mean you should try the DIY approach to setting up your company’s legal structure.
 There are too many variables to consider, and the consequences of a mistake can be severe.

-Attorney Jack Grimes understands where you’re coming from as a Veteran, active-duty servicemember, law enforcement officer, first responder, or member of the intelligence community.
-In addition to having 20 years of combined service in the military as an Army NCO and Air Force JAG officer, Jack is a former vice president of a Fortune 500 company and who started his own small business.
+GuideOn Legal Services founder and attorney Jack Grimes understands where you’re coming from as a Veteran, active-duty servicemember, law enforcement officer, first responder, or member of the intelligence community.
+In addition to having 20 years of combined service in the military as an Army NCO and Air Force JAG officer, Jack is a former vice president of a Fortune 500 company who started his own small business.